subrabala/subrabala/README.md

 <h1 align="center">Hello, Subrabala here :) 👋</h1>

-Creative individual with a passion for building sleek, responsive, and user-friendly web and mobile applications.
+<p align="center">Creative individual with a passion for building sleek, responsive, and user-friendly web and mobile applications.</p>
 <br/>

 ## Tech Stack

 Here are the technologies I'm familiar with and have worked on in my projects: